Phaedrus3/ShelterTemperatureTweaks/README.md

     * Scroll down to see all of the shelters
     * Toggle the settings for each shelter on or off as you please
 5. Once you have made your choices, click ```CONFIRM``` to apply your changes (or ```BACK``` to exit without applying changes)
+6. Settings are only applied when you **enter** a shelter.
+If you are *inside* a shelter and change the settings, walk outside and back in to update the shelter's temperature.

 ## Feedback, Questions & Troubleshooting
 * I am active on [The Long Dark Modding](https://discord.gg/QvFE7VV4WZ) Discord server